DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/index.md

 - **DXC Agent for bank reconciliation** - Match bank statement transactions with bank documents, and bank documents to bank documents.
 - **DXC Agent for bank reconciliation voucher generation** - Create new voucher transaction based on history for the bank account.

+### Disclaimer
+The AI functionality provided by this software is offered on an ‘as is’ basis and may generate inaccurate, incomplete, or misleading information.
+Users must independently review and verify all outputs before reliance or use.

 ### Demonstration